Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 bezboleznej.ru

-Indications for the appointment of Prednisolone are the following diseases of the spinal column:
+Indications for prescribing Prednisolone are the following diseases of the spinal column:

-• Injuries of nerves and joints on the spine
+• Injuries to nerves and joints in the spine

 • Osteoarthritis